russsiq/laravel-docs-ru/docs/packages.md

 Once your package's migrations have been registered, they will automatically be run when the `php artisan migrate` command is executed.
 You do not need to export them to the application's `database/migrations` directory.

 <a name="translations"></a>
-### Translations
+### Переводы

-If your package contains [translation files](/docs/{{version}}/localization), you may use the `loadTranslationsFrom` method to inform Laravel how to load them.
+If your package contains [translation files](localization.md), you may use the `loadTranslationsFrom` method to inform Laravel how to load them.
 For example, if your package is named `courier`, you should add the following to your service provider's `boot` method:

     /**
      * Bootstrap any package services.